Cludes/cludes/README.md

 Result-oriented Security Engineer with deep expertise in Secure Internet Services and a specialization in Cloud Proxy solutions.
 As a subject-matter expert in Cloud Proxy, I bring a wealth of knowledge to effectively manage and support Squid proxy solutions, ensuring robust security on AWS/GCP proxies.

 I have successfully built, configured, and deployed Squid Proxy solutions in diverse locations, leveraging the power of AWS/GCP infrastructure.
-Skilled in troubleshooting incidents for critical assets, I am actively involved in the SWG (Zscaler) initiative, taking responsibility for the configuration of crucial settings in the ZIA portal.
+Skilled in troubleshooting incidents for critical assets, I am actively involved in the SWG (Zscaler) initiative, taking responsibility for the configuration of all cloud based proxies.

 Committed to automation and efficiency, I have developed cutting-edge solutions for SWG using Terraform and Codefresh, streamlining workflows and eliminating manual processes.